Lesson 1 of 13 · ⏱ 45 min · ✓ Free

 bash

-ls -l # long format: permissions, owner, size, date
+ls -l # long format: permissions, owner, size, date, name

-ls -a # show hidden files (names starting with .)
+ls -a # show hidden files too (names starting with .)

-ls -la # long format + hidden files combined
+ls -la # long format AND hidden files — most complete view

-ls -lh ~/projects # list a specific folder without going there
+ls -lh ~/projects # list a specific folder without navigating there

 drwxr-xr-x 3 shajedur shajedur 4.0K Jun 7 09:12 projects